AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/handling_interrupts.rst

 :ada:`Wait` was already present, suspended, it will be allowed to continue execution.
 If no caller was waiting, eventually some caller will arrive, find :ada:`Signal_Arrived` :ada:`True`, and will be allowed to continue.
-In either case the :ada:`Signal_Arrived` flag will be set back to :ada:`False` before the :ada:`Wait` caller is released.
+In either case, the :ada:`Signal_Arrived` flag will be set back to :ada:`False` before the :ada:`Wait` caller is released.
 Protected objects can have a priority assigned, similar to tasks, so they are integrated into the global priority semantics including interrupt priorities.